This is the second part of a series on Google Custom Search Engines.

 Guha’s previous work with specialized XML formats such as RDF and RSS is essential to the way that an advanced Custom Search Engine might work.

-Google Custom Search not only allows you to customize a search engine by deciding which sites to include in search results, but it also provides a way to customize how search results are presented to searchers, allowing you to change around the way pages might be ranked, enabling you to emphasize some pages over others and include special information at the tops of search results, and to offer things like query refinements above page results listings.
+Google Custom Search Engines not only allows you to customize a search engine by deciding which sites to include in search results, but it also provides a way to customize how search results are presented to searchers, allowing you to change around the way pages might be ranked, enabling you to emphasize some pages over others and include special information at the tops of search results, and to offer things like query refinements above page results listings.

 Some of this can be done using a control panel when you set up a custom search, or you can create XML files that define how your custom search engine may work.